daattali/beautiful-jekyll/README.md

 If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
 Any comments are welcome!

+Thank you to [all contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors).
+Special thanks to the following people with non-trivial contributions (in chronological order): [@hristoyankov](https://github.com/hristoyankov), [@jamesonzimmer](https://github.com/jamesonzimmer), [@XNerv](https://github.com/XNerv), [@epwalsh](https://github.com/epwalsh), [@rtlee9](https://github.com/rtlee9).

-If you do fork this project to use as a template for your site, I would appreciate if you keep the link in the footer to this project.
+If you do fork or clone this project to use as a template for your site, I would appreciate if you keep the link in the footer to this project.
 I've noticed that several people who forked this repo removed the attribution and I would prefer to get the recognition if you do use this :)

 ### Known limitations